 Pepperdine University and Housing and Residence Life are not liable for property belonging to residents which may be lost, stolen, or damaged in any manner that may occur on the premises.
 Residents assume total liability for any injury, damage, property loss, or expense resulting from modifications to the room completed by the residents.
 Personnel of the University may order the immediate removal of room modifications found hazardous to personal safety or that pose a fire hazard.
 Decisions regarding safety or fire hazards are made exclusively by housing personnel.

 14.2 When Force Majeure occurs, HRL may find it necessary to temporarily or permanently relocate a resident.
-HRL will provide additional details upon such occasion.
+HRL will provide additional details upon such occasions.

 14.3 No recompense or compensation is provided for loss of student’s time in dealing with a displacement (either temporary or permanent) nor retribution for discomfort.

 14.4 Should the University need to close due to an emergency (related to emergency, act of God, force majeure, or other exigency), students will not be reimbursed, nor pro-rated, for time not spent in their residence hall space or apartment.

 14.5 Residents agree to make no substantial alteration to their assigned space including but not limited to painting, rebuilding, removing, or repairing anything found in the housing assignment without prior approval from the Director of Housing Operations, the Director of Facilities Services, and Planning, Operations, and Construction.